Sixth Form

 Term Dates

-As our Sixth Form students follow a college model, the term dates reflect the college they are attending and not those of West Heath School.
-This is inclusive of boarding students as well.
+As our Sixth Form students attend a number of different provisions, the term dates follow the college or provision they are attending and not those of West Heath School (this includes boarding students).

 Staff Support

-Where appropriate, Sixth Form staff support students in line with their college timetable, even if this is beyond the end of the West Heath School day.
+Where appropriate, Sixth Form staff support students in line with their college timetable, even where this is beyond the end of the West Heath School day.

 Therapy